github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 Introduction to QL
 ==================

-Work through some simple exercises to learn about the basics of QL and CodeQL.
+Work through some simple exercises and examples to learn about the basics of QL and CodeQL.

 Basic syntax
 ------------